-Loop with streams, water cascades, mines (closed), ridges with views of rural Jersey, a fire tower, lush trails, rhododendron tunnels, and a swamp.
+Loop with streams, water cascades, mines (closed), ridge views, the Catfish fire tower, rhododendron tunnels, and a swamp.

-Trail surface: Moderate, rocky trail surface.
-Coppermines Trail follows a stream for a lot of the way, and heads gradually uphill.
-The Appalachian Trail has a ton of views and many nice break spots.
-Rattlesnake Swamp trail skirts the swamp and is a little soft in spots but not really wet.
+10.2 or 7.2 or 4.8 or 1.4 miles.
+Rocky trail surface.
+Coppermine Trail follows a stream for a lot of the way, and heads gradually uphill.
+Rattlesnake Swamp trail skirts the swamp and can be soft or muddy in several areas.

-- Shorter: Use nearby Kaiser trail to make a loop with Coppermines
+- Alternates: Use nearby Kaiser trail to make other loops.

-Our two-cents: Do this in the spring for maximum water flow.
-Even better after a recent rain.
-There are several nice cascades and it was many degrees cooler by these.
+Do this in the spring for maximum water flow or after recent rain.
+There are several nice cascades along the way, though the larger waterfalls seem to be no more.

 Rt.
 80 W to the last exit in NJ (1) for Millbrook/Flatbrookville which bears right onto River Road/Old Mine Road.
 Cross a one-lane bridge with a stop light and continue on Old Mine Rd for about 7 miles.

 The parking lot is on the left, with a sign for “Copper Mine” on the right side of the road.
 (Don’t confuse it with the Douglas parking lot passed on the left before.)

 A portable toilet was in the lot (6/2019).
 A composting toilet building is a few minutes drive north of the parking area, near “Poxono Access” on the map.

 Bathrooms at the Kittatinny Visitor Center, but that is on Rt 80 E and you’ll need to loop around.
 There is rest area on Rt.
 80 W. about 20 minutes before the trailhead: Delaware Water Gap Travel Plaza.